inspec/inspec/docs-chef-io/content/inspec/cli.md

 ## check

 Verify metadata in inspec.yml.
 Verify control data has fields (title, description, impact) defined and that all controls have visible tests.
+Verify control is not using deprecated InSpec DSL.

 ### Syntax